peace60895/peace60895.github.io/_posts/2018-12-18-complexities-of-abortion-reproductive-rights-and-motherhood.md

 title: Complexities of Abortion, Reproductive Rights, and Motherhood
 author: Tricia L
-tags: abortion contraception reproductive-health motherhood reproductive-rights
+tags: abortion contraception reproductive-health motherhood reproductive-rights excerpt:“No woman wants an abortion as she wants an ice cream cone or a Porsche.
+She wants an abortion as an animal caught in a trap wants to gnaw off its own leg.”[^1] I don’t write this from the perspective of pro-life or pro-choice, but rather in an attempt to dive deeply into a complex issue.
+I write this to illustrate a vital point that abortion is a downstream issue due to failures upstream in our culture.
+Tammy Bruce in a speech at Columbia University on April 6, 2005 stated frankly, “With every kind of birth control available in the world, abortion is not something to be proud of.
+If you need an abortion, you’ve failed.”
+Or rather, the system has failed.
 published: true
 ---
 ## Introduction